 Nick STAIKOS: I withdraw.
-But, do you know what, I am really concerned about this pattern of behaviour by those opposite.
+But look, do you know what, I am really concerned about this pattern of behaviour by those opposite.
 Trump has just been re-elected in the United States, and a lot of people are saying, 'Thank goodness that our politics is not like the United States,' but it is heading that way, let us be honest with ourselves.
-In the last term when we were debating the pandemic legislation there were a number of odious people who assembled outside this Parliament with gallows, with nooses, with all of those things.
+Listen, in the last term when we were debating the pandemic legislation there were a number of odious people who assembled outside this Parliament with gallows, with nooses, with all of those things.
 Those opposite fraternised with those people.
-At the end of the day, if you participate in bigotry, if you participate in extremism, you attract Nazis, It is that simple.
-If you participate in bigotry, if you participate in that sort of extremism, you attract Nazis.
-And then they think, 'Oh, my gosh, Nazis have turned up to this rally against the Sikh people.'
-Well, really?
-It is just absolutely incredible.
+At the end of the day, if you participate in bigotry, if you participate in extremism, you attract Nazis - it is that simple.